-You will start each new birth control pill pack on the same day of the week that you initially started it.
-If you are on the 21-day pill pack, start the new pill pack seven days after you finished the old pill pack.
+You’ll start each new birth control pill pack on the same day of the week that you initially started it.
+If you are on the 21-day pill pack, start the new pill pack 7 days after you finished the old pill pack.
 If you are on the 28-day pill pack, begin the new pack after taking the last pill in the old pack.

 How Soon Do Birth Control Pills Work?

 When taken as directed, birth control pills are usually effective the first month you begin taking them.
 To be safe, some doctors recommend the use of another form of birth control, such as condoms and foam, during the first month.
 After the first month, you can just rely on the pill for birth control.